router-protocol/validator-onboard/mainnet.md

 ```
 In routerChainTmRpc and routerChainGRpc, point it to your validator IP
 loglevel currently kept it as "debug" can be set as "info"
+evmAddress is EVM address of orchestrator //0x1234abcd
+cosmosAddress is Router address of orchestrator // router5678abcd

 ### Start Validator and Orchestrator